Videos will be added as soon as we put up new serving service for website.

 The most championships in one day happened twice.
 On Feb 19, 2006, Craig won two and Ashley once for a total of three for the day.
 They repeated it on June 6, 2007.

-Craig is the only one to win more than once in a single day and he did that twice, both on Feb 19, 2006 and June 6, 2007.
+Craig has won 2 titles in a single day twice, on Feb 19, 2006 and June 6, 2007.
+Lilly Shapiro won twice on March 5, 2022.

 There has been one 1-2 finish by Colts Neck runners.
 In the 2006 winter track championships, Ashley Higginson was 1st with Briana Jackucewicz 2nd in the 3200 meter run.